aneely/ice-tre/README.md

 # README #

-This README is for detailing how to play with Ice Tré, the image placement engine at [RappersOnThe.Rocks](http://www.rappersonthe.rocks/).
+This README is for detailing how to play with Ice Tré, the app powering the image placement engine at [RappersOnThe.Rocks](http://www.rappersonthe.rocks/).

 ### Quick start ###